This is the perfect winter soup – thick and chunky it’s real comfort food.

 1. In a large pot with a lid (big enough to comfortably hold all the ingredients) heat half the oil and brown the lamb shanks – about 4 – 5 minutes.
 When done transfer to a plate.
 I usually use a large frying pan and wok and as things cook I transfer them to the big boiling pot.

-Goes well with some nice warm crusty bread too.
+Goes well with some nice warm crusty sourdough bread.

 If you liked this recipe then your friends will too…….so please like and share.